DIY Natural Moisturizer Recipe & Guide: A Healthy Moisturizer!

-I recommend a simple milk, olive oil and lemon moisturizer as it can help to keep your skin soft, smooth and nourished, whilst removing the excess oil and dead skin cells that lead to the formation of blemishes, pimples and inflamed acne.
+I recommend simple milk, olive oil, and lemon moisturizer as it can help to keep your skin soft, smooth and nourished, whilst removing the excess oil and dead skin cells that lead to the formation of blemishes, pimples, and inflamed acne.
 Simply mix a quarter of a cup of low-fat milk with 3 teaspoons of olive oil and 3 teaspoons of lemon juice.
-You can also add 4-5 drops of an essential oil of your choice but I’d recommend either orange essential oil, lemongrass, or frankincense oil.
+You can also add 4-5 drops of essential oil of your choice but I’d recommend either orange essential oil, lemongrass, or frankincense oil.

 Once you have the mixture stirred well, decant it into a glass or plastic jar and store in either a cool, dry cupboard out of direct sunlight or in the fridge.
 When applying the moisturizer, make sure you do so after your normal facial routine.
 At the very least, rinse your face with warm water and dry with a clean towel before applying the moisturizer.